Category: White Collar Crime

 Probably the most likely defense was “mistake.”
 I once had a case in which the defendant was paying money from his personal funds into the company and then repaying himself.
 We are able to show that he paid more in than he took out and successfully defend the case on that basis.

-Dallas White Collar Crime Defense Attorneys — Broden & Mickelsen
+Dallas White Collar Crime Defense Attorneys — Broden & Mickelsen, LLP

-To achieve a favorable resolution, Broden and Mickelsen evaluate each case individually and utilize all the resources available.
+To achieve a favorable resolution, Broden & Mickelsen, LLP evaluate each case individually and utilize all the resources available.
 The Texas Board of Legal Specialization has certified criminal defense attorneys Clint Broden and Mick Mickelsen as experts in criminal law for trials and appeals.